6 Memorable & Intentional Ways To Spend Your Birthday Alone

 Your birthday might also serve as an unwelcome reminder of what you don’t have.

-If “everyone else” seems to have their lives together at your age — and you don’t perceive yourself to have met those same goals yet — it’s easy to think that you’re somehow falling behind in life.
+If “everyone else” seems to have their lives together at your age — and you don’t perceive yourself to have met those same goals yet or you feel lost entirely — it’s easy to think that you’re somehow falling behind in life.

 You’re not.
-We all develop at our own speed and achieve things in our own time.
+We all develop at our own speed and achieve things in our own time — even if we have no idea what to do with our life — or how to figure it out.

 Bottom Line: There are a variety of reasons people feel lonely on their birthdays, including fears about mortality, existing depression, struggling to adjust to a major life change such as a loss or new environment, not “achieving” as much as others your age, and being socially or emotionally isolated.